 – size of job (fee reduction available for larger projects)

 “A book needs an editor – someone to cast an unbiased, critical eye over it.
 Knowing how conscientious Michael is, I had no hesitation in asking him to edit my collection of flash fiction.
 He didn’t disappoint.
 Michael approached the whole project in a professional, enthusiastic way, editing out many tiny errors, as well as making suggestions on how to improve individual stories and the narrative arc of the book.
 ‘Finding a Way’, my flash collection on the theme of grief is being published by Ad Hoc Fiction in February 2019.”
-(Diane Simmons, shortlisted for the 2019 Saboteur Award for Best Short Story collection)
+(Diane Simmons.
+Diane’s book ‘Finding a Way’ was shortlisted in 2019 for the Saboteur Award for Best Short Story collection)

-“Michael is outstanding for the time he spends and the support he gives in his work as editor and mentor.
-In my experience his patience and insight are deeply encouraging when dealing with both fiction and non fiction.
-His care and meticulous attention to the work in hand is exemplary… I can testify that without Michael’s help a way forward would not have been possible.
+“Michael is outstanding for the time he spends and the support he gives in his work as editor and mentor… His care and meticulous attention to the work in hand is exemplary… I can testify that without Michael’s help a way forward would not have been possible.
 It was money well spent.”
 (D.D.)

-“Michael is meticulous in the quality of attention he gives to one’s work, with tactful comments and creative suggestions both in written comments and oral discussion… His own enthusiasm and belief in the writer’s potential are inspiring and he is keen to advise on further steps towards serious work.
-An hour spent with someone so dedicated to one’s own products, in conjunction with Michael’s written comments, is truly nourishing.”
+“Michael is meticulous in the quality of attention he gives to one’s work, with tactful comments and creative suggestions both in written comments and oral discussion… His own enthusiasm and belief in the writer’s potential are inspiring and he is keen to advise on further steps towards serious work.”
 (V.R.)